vicdotexe/code-quiz/README.md

 # Description

 A timed quiz on basic javascript, with randomization, penalties, local score saving, and progress tracking.
+This app will run in the browser and features dynamically updated HTML and CSS powered by JavaScript.

 # Screenshots